MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementAppleUserInitiatedEnrollmentProfileAssignment.md

 # New-MgDeviceManagementAppleUserInitiatedEnrollmentProfileAssignment

 ## SYNOPSIS
-Create new navigation property to assignments for deviceManagement
+The list of assignments for this profile.

 ## SYNTAX